A7F/RuletaJava/README.md

 # RuletaJava
-TG Java Bot - play russian roulette with friends
+TG Java Bot to play russian roulette with friends.
+This repo is currently a WIP.
+Based on Rubenlangus java telegram APIs.